At a Distance, Spring Is Green: Yeo family

-Yeo Jun's older brother who is in charge of him and the youngest professor at Myeongil University.
-A genius who understood calculus at the age of 6 and was reading mathematics papers at foreign universities by age 12.
-He's lived the life his parents wanted without a single mistake.
-He is an FM personality who doesn't express emotions and is very rational in his decisions, words, and actions.
-He carries a lot of darkness and unhappiness despite having wealth and honor.
-He does not feel any meaning in his accomplishments as the youngest person with a doctor title in Korea, youngest full-time professor, etc.
+Jun-wan is Yeo Jun's older brother who is the youngest professor at Myeong-il University.
+He understood calculus at the age of six and was reading mathematics papers at foreign universities by age 12.
+Unlike his older brother, Jun-wan does not express emotions and is rational in his decisions, words, as well as actions.
+He does not feel any meaning in his accomplishments as the youngest person with a doctor title in South Korea, either.